SOP 10: Doubly-labelled water – field procedures for animals

 Subcutaneous injections can be used on pregnant animals or birds/reptiles carrying eggs.
 SC injections can be made either dorsally or ventrally.
 The needle is held at a shallow angle relative to the skin surface and gently pushed underneath.
 These are the least difficult injections to make, although they have an increased risk of leakage at the site of injection.

 Injected doses of isotopes may need to be made isotonic.
 In small animals (< 2kg) dosed intra-peritoneally or subcutaneously we have not routinely done this.
-However, in larger animals (>2kg), dosed by intravenous injection, the injection solutions can be made isotonic by the addition of sodium chloride.
+In larger animals (>2kg), dosed by intravenous injection, the injection solutions can be made isotonic by the addition of sodium chloride.
 This affects the weight and volume of the administered dose, and these effects need to be accounted for when the dose is calculated.

-Weighing the animal and measuring the administered dose.
+Weighing the animal and measuring the administered dose

+Isotopes are best administered mixed as a single dose.
 To determine exactly how much injectate has been administered, it is best to weigh the dose syringe immediately prior to administration and immediately afterwards.
 The dose delivered (barring seepage) is the difference in weights.
 We routinely weigh our syringes to four decimal places.
 However, our doses are generally very small (0.1 to 0.3g) and thus the fourth decimal place represents an accuracy of about 0.1%.
 This is a typical accuracy you should aim for.
-In the laboratory this should generally pose no problems.
-The main problems arise in the field where there is no mains electricity.

 An alternative approach is to work in the field using a reusable syringe rather than a set of disposable syringes.
 The syringe is loaded to a fixed volume and this is administered to the animals.
 The same procedure can then be repeated several times in the laboratory filling the syringe to the same fixed volume to determine your accuracy of the dose delivered.
-A high level of consistency can be achieved using this approach, but this is dependent on several factors: first, using the same syringe, second, making sure there are absolutely no air bubbles in the injectate, and third, practise.
-It is important to remember that the molecular mass of the dose solution is unique and exceeds that of background water.
-The laboratory calibration therefore must be performed using the same dose material as that used in the field.
+A high level of consistency can be achieved using this approach, but this is dependent on several factors: first, using the same syringe, second, making sure there are absolutely no air bubbles in the injectate, and third, practice.

-Sample source.
+Sample collection

 The most desirable sample source is blood.
 Taking blood removes a sample directly from the rapidly exchanging body pool.
 With urine samples there is the problem of whether water stored in the bladder is in complete exchange with the body water, and thus whether the sample actually represents an integrated sample collected over a previous indeterminate period.
-This leads to uncertainty over the timing of the sample
+This leads to uncertainty over the timing of the sample.

 Urine samples: